DeisData/deisdata.github.io/r/data-wrangling/index.md

     ## 10 Adelie  Torgersen           34.6          21.1               198        4400
     ## # … with 323 more rows, and 2 more variables: sex <chr>, year <dbl>

-## Tidyverse pipes
+## Tidyverse pipelines

+### Pipes

-You can use *pipes*.
-Pipes let you take the output of one function and send it directly to the next, which is useful when you need to do many things to the same dataset.
+**Pipes** let you take the output of one function and send it directly to the next, which is useful when you need to do many consecutive tasks to the same dataset.
 This means you don't need to include the name of the data frame within each function we use.

-Pipes in R look like `%>%`.
-Read the pipe like the word “then”.
+`%>%` is the pipe operator in R. You can read the pipe like the word “then”.

 ``` r
 # Using pipes